permamodel/pbs/docs/user/benchmark-tool.rst

    :align: center
    :alt: The BenchmarkIngestTool parameters

-   The BenchamrkIngestTool parameters displayed in the PBS Parameters panel.
+   The BenchmarkIngestTool parameters displayed in the PBS Parameters panel.

 As shown in :numref:`fig-bit-parameters`, up to five benchmark data files can be uploaded